 While you’re in the process of researching moving companies, why not check out U-Pack?
 Though it’s a “you pack, we drive” service, it can still be a great fit for customers searching for full-service moving options.
 If you like the idea of lower prices, but need help loading and unloading, U-Pack can gladly refer you to experienced moving labor.
 You can get a moving quote online, or by calling 800-413-4799.

-As I mentioned previously, because ABF (U-Pack’s primary transportation provider) is an interstate carrier of all commodities – not just household goods like traditional moving companies – we are regulated by the DOT as an “all commodities” carrier.
-This means that ABF is able to transport many types of freight.
+As I mentioned previously, because ABF Freight℠ (U-Pack’s primary transportation provider) is an interstate carrier of all commodities – not just household goods like traditional moving companies – they are regulated by the DOT as an “all commodities” carrier.
+This means that ABF Freight is able to transport many types of goods.
 During transportation, considerable cost savings can be passed to you by loading commercial freight on the portion of the trailer not used by your shipment.
 The commercial freight consists of items being shipped to places like department stores, businesses, etc. And, of course, these items are not co-mingled with your shipment.
 After you load, you’ll install a divider wall that separates your belongings from these items.
 Once the trailer is loaded, your belongings stay where they’re loaded until you unload at your destination – they’re not transferred or unloaded.
 And no worries...
-U-Pack doesn’t place dangerous items on the same trailer as your household goods.
+ABF doesn’t place dangerous items on the same trailer as a U-Pack shipment.